Penn Masala: Music

 In 2012, the group was named one of the five best college a cappella groups in the United States by USA Today and twelve best college a cappella groups by online magazine Her Campus.

 Members

 Penn Masala is a living, evolving group.
 Made up of University of Pennsylvania students, the group's membership constantly changes as veteran members graduate and new members enter the group through an audition process.
 Although the majority of Penn Masala's members are of Indian descent, non-Indian members such as Brian Hong, Sam Levenson, Brendan McManus, Albert Gu, and Nick Chang have been a part of the group.
 Former members also occasionally perform with the group when they tour different cities.

-Penn Masala currently consists of: Aryaman Meswani, Gaurish Gaur, Avik Agarwal, Sauman Das, Aadi Shah, Ram Pantula, Advaith Satish, Nick Chang, and Aarav Doshi.
+Penn Masala currently consists of: Aryaman Meswani, Gaurish Gaur, Avik Agarwal, Sauman Das, Aadi Shah, Ram Pantula, Advaith Satish, Nick Chang, Aarav Doshi, Rishabh Tole, Anay Apte, and Jaydon Gollapudi.